 Me and my community

-Communities (e.g. school, family, friends, hobby groups) are increasingly diverse, with no one member of the community representing just one culture.
+Communities (e.g., school, family, friends, and hobbies) are increasingly diverse, with no member of the community representing just one culture.
 Cultural identity is built from pieces of many different cultures, which are adopted through interaction with different people and communities.

 This section aims to foster an understanding of how language can encourage or restrict one’s own or others’ opportunities to participate and contribute to society.
 It will also highlight ways of interacting even when there is no common language.

-Mediation, ie constructive interaction
+Mediation as constructive interaction

 Mediation is needed when communication breaks down for reasons such as: